 This covers full accommodation, tuition fees and local transport where and when necessary.

-- The Deposit Payment on each of Cúrsa A, B, C and D is €250.
+- The Deposit Payment on each of Cúrsa A, B and C is €250.

-- Deposit payments via our website are subject to a €4.50 online booking fee.
+- Online payments via our website are subject to a €4.50 service charge.

 - Any cheques or postal orders should be made payable to Coláiste Chonnacht.